 There are some good websites for walking plans to download in advance - This one caters mostly for those who want longer walks (around 10 miles).
 For shorter walks in the area try the Jubilee walks here.
 Here are "Pub walks" you can download to your smartphone.

-For a summary of things to see in the area with driving distance.
-This is a link to someone else's website and they have completely missed out the Ilmington Downs - a range of rolling hills above the village.
-The higest point in Warwickshire is about 20 minutes walk from the cottage.
+Ilmington is of course in the Ilmington Downs - a range of rolling hills above the village.
+The highest point in Warwickshire is about 20 minutes walk from the cottage.